Protectli Vault FW6 series

 External programming

 The system has an internal flash chip which is a 8 MiB soldered SOIC-8 chip.
 This chip is located on the bottom side of the case (the radiator side).
 One has to remove all screws (in order): 4 top cover screws, 4 side cover screws (one side is enough), 4 mainboard screws, 4 CPU screws (under DIMMs).
 Lift up the mainboard and turn around it.
 The flash chip is near the SoC on the DIMM slots side.
-Use a clip (or solder the wires) to program the chip.
-Specifically, it’s a Macronix MX25L6406E (3.3V) -datasheet.
+Desolder and reprogram the chip, or use a clip (or solder the wires) to program the chip.
+Specifically, it’s a Macronix MX25L6406E (3.3V) -datasheet, while on some other boards it’s a Macronix MX25L6436F.

 Known issues